theenadayalank/website/src/contents/setup-reactjs-from-scratch/index.md

 ![Development Server](./devserver.png)

+Fully completed code can be found [here](https://github.com/theenadayalank/setup-react-from-scratch).

 I hope this post is useful in someway for the beginners ❤️.